wbamberg/slaughterhouse/README.md

 The function to export.
 I'm guessing this function can't take functions as arguments?

+You are guessing it right.
+I'm concidering with Bobby to enable simple callback functions as arguments with some magic like a reversed version of the exportFunction that happens automatically.
+But currently this is the case.

 **targetScope: object**

 The object to attach the function to.
 This does not have to be the global window object: it could be an object returned by [createObjectIn]().

+Or any other object from that scope...

 **options: object**